-The questionnaire contained 16 questions.
-There was one open-ended question in which written input was solicited.
+The questionnaire contained 16 questions for the City of Wautoma and Village of Redgranite and 17 questions for the towns of Dakota, Marion and Wautoma.
+There was one open ended question and two additional questions where written input was solicited.
 Some respondents did not answer all the questions.